-This community appears to occur naturally adjacent to the drainage line along the eastern side of the offset site and has spread to the man-made drainage line in the south of the site following disturbance.
-Natural occurrences of this community are rare within the landscape and due to its reduction in extent and poor representation within the reserve system, it is considered to be of conservation concern (Benson 2006) (See Plates 11-14).
+This community occurs adjacent to the drainage line along the eastern side of the offset site and has spread to the man-made drainage line in the south of the site following disturbance.
+Natural occurrences of this community are rare within the landscape and due to its reduction in extent and poor representation within the reserve system, it is of conservation concern (Benson 2006) (See Photos 11 to 14).

-The midstorey of this community is dominated by Old Man Saltbush (Atriplex nummularia) and Black Bluebush (Maireana pyramidata).
+The mid-storey of this community is dominated by Old Man Saltbush (Atriplex nummularia) and Black Bluebush (Maireana pyramidata).
 Bladder Saltbush (Atriplex vesicaria), Ruby Saltbush (Enchylaena tomentosa) and Spiny Saltbush (Rhagodia spinescens) make up the shrub component of the ground layer.
-Weed infestation is moderate in this vegetation community and includes; Ward's Weed (Carrichtera annua), Prostrate Heliotrope (Heliotropium supinum), and African Boxthorn (Lycium ferocissimum).
+Weed infestation is moderate in this vegetation community and includes Ward's Weed (Carrichtera annua), Prostrate Heliotrope (Heliotropium supinum), and African Boxthorn (Lycium ferocissimum).

 The monitoring plot data along with the benchmarks for this vegetation type (DECC 2008) are shown in Table 3.7 and Table 3.8.
-This community was not surveyed by NGH (2013) so no baseline data has been collected and as such, this current survey data will form the baseline for this community.
-On average across the two monitoring plots for this community the number of species recorded increased slightly in comparison with the 2017 survey but remained slightly below the benchmark.
+This community was not surveyed by NGH (2013) so no baseline data has been collected and as such, the Jacobs (2017) survey data will form the baseline for this community.
+On average across the two monitoring plots for this community, the number of species recorded decreased in comparison with the Year 1 survey and remained below the benchmark.

-Overstorey cover was absent from this community which is below the benchmark data.
-Midstorey cover was significantly greater than the benchmark.
+Overstorey cover was absent from this community which is below the benchmark data and equal to the Year 2 value.
+Mid-storey cover was significantly greater than the benchmark, but less than the Year 2 survey value.
 No native grass cover was recorded across the transect which is comparable to the lower end of the benchmark value range.
 Groundcover-shrub cover was at the upper end of the benchmark range and other native groundcovers (excluding grasses) was within the benchmarks but towards the lower end of the range.
 Overall this vegetation community is in moderate condition.